-And I’m also going to add to my list of famous people who have Blocked me on social media by running interviews with some of the most curious people I know.
+And I’m also going to add to my list of famous people who have ended up Blocking me on social media by running interviews with some of the most curious people I know.
 All this and more, as I’ve been unreliably told the kids say.

 Half a decade ago, I did an experimental paid newsletter called You’re So Not Bored: “12 weeks.
 12 challenges.
 One great big adventure into the unfamiliar.”
 It quickly became one of the most popular things I’ve ever done by email.
 This will be its continuation, in a slightly different form: a little more refined, a little more fun, slightly more sadistic in a cheerful sort of way.

 The challenges began in a form appropriate for a locked-down audience, because of the weird, geographically limited times we’re emerging from - but later?
 Ah, later.
 The plans I have for you, my pretties.
 Insert an evil cackle here, if you like.